mohamedlmalki/epic-strapi/blog/blog-posts/05-epic-next.md

 First, let's create our `updateProfileAction` responsible for handling our form submission.

-Navigate to `src/data/actions`, create a new file called `profile-actions` and paste in the following code.
+Navigate to `src/data/actions`, create a new file called `profile-actions.ts` and paste in the following code.

 ```tsx
 "use server";